gebco/GEBCO-15-arcsec-grid/README.md

 # GEBCO-15-arcsec-grid
-Code and commands to help in use of the GEBCO 15 arcsec Net DF file
+Code and commands to help in use of the GEBCO 15 arcsec NetCDF file